nmayorov/bounded-lsq/README.md

 runs all benchmarks with default tolerance parameters and prints to stdout.

-The following example command run only bounded problems with custom tolerance settings and writes the result into a file:
+The following example command run only bounded problems with custom tolerance settings and prints the result into a file:

 ```
 python run_benchmarks.py report.txt -b -ftol 1e-12 -xtol 1e-12 -gtol 1e-8